sheppoor/bag-o-tricks/README.md

 ### Chrome

 Open multiple instances of Chrome each with an independent profile.
+Underutilized feature in my opinion.
 Much more powerful than just adding an incognito window.
 Replace `homedir` and `profilename` as appropriate.

 ```bash
 /usr/bin/google-chrome-stable --user-data-dir="/home/homedir/chrome/profilename" &